• Skip to primary navigation

 I don’t mind winter.
 Generally, I’d prefer to be cold than hot.
 Ideally, it would be mild weather all year, I’ve always enjoyed the weather on the beach in California but I live in Oklahoma.
 We have seasons and often it seems like spring and fall are our shortest seasons.

 I know a lot of people suffer from feeling down during the winter months.
-I recommend to first make sure your vitamin D levels are okay and make sure it’s not seasonal affective disorder.
+I recommend first make sure your vitamin D levels are okay and make sure it’s not seasonal affective disorder.
 If it’s either of those things be sure to try to address them first.

 If those things aren’t your issue or you are dealing with them and just need another boost, adding some hygge to your winter can really help with those winter blues.